-We estimate Bayesian multilevel Poisson regressions of police-involved deaths as a function of the race of the victim, metropolitan status, and region.
+We estimate Bayesian multilevel negative binomial regressions of police-involved deaths as a function of the race of the victim, metropolitan status, and region.
+Model intercepts are assigned a weakly informative Normal prior distribution with a mean centered on mortality estimates produced by Krieger and colleagues, 0.37 deaths per 100,000 population for Latinos and whites, and 0.94 deaths per 100,000 population for African Americans.8 These Bayesian models pull mortality risk estimates for places with little observed information toward our prior beliefs about mortality rates, while allowing predictions to draw more weight from the observed data in places where there are more observations, and hence more information.

 We then estimate posterior predictive mortality rates for each subset of race by metropolitan status by region.
 While frequentist inferences may be appropriate for counties with large populations, they greatly distort estimates from places with small populations, where any incident can dramatically effect estimates of per capita rates, or reduce observed rates to zero, though the risk of mortality is almost certainly greater than zero.
-Bayesian predictive intervals provide more realistic estimates of population mortality rates, because they average over the instabilities that may occur due to idiosyncratic local or annual trends through repeated simulation.
+Bayesian predictive intervals provide more realistic estimates of population mortality risk, because they average over the instabilities that may occur due to idiosyncratic local or annual trends through repeated simulation (GELMAN ET AL 2014, MORE).

+Below, we provide a descriptive summary of observed incidents of police-involved mortality by metro type and region.
+We then demonstrate how Bayesian predictions improve estimation of the rates at which African Americans, Latinos, and whites are killed in interactions with law enforcement across places.
+Finally, we estimate how racial/ethnic disparities in police-involved mortality vary across regions and county types.

 Findings